Septoplasty for Children

 septum is when the septum is not in the middle.
 This problem may be present at birth

 (congenital).
 Or it can happen from an injury or other less common causes.

 The surgery is done entirely through the nostrils.
 During the surgery, the surgeon

 may reshape part of the septum or removed it entirely.
 Septoplasty may be done at

 the same time as other surgeries on the nose or sinuses.
-It is not done too often
+It is not done often in children

 Why might my child need a septoplasty?